e-y-o/fun-bot/README.md

 </div>

 ## About
-A Discord bot that pulls content from social media platforms and sends them to a Discord channel as an embedded message.
+Fun Bot is a Discord bot that pulls content from social media platforms and sends them to a Discord channel as an embedded message.

 The current version of this bot is not safe for use on non-personal Discord servers.
 It has no permission restrictions on its current set of commands.